Videoboodschap van Prinses Máxima en minister Verhagen op de European SME Week Summit

 Is this a good or a bad thing?

-On the one hand, women are more careful, which is
+On the one hand, women are more careful,

 But risk-taking is an integral part of entrepreneurship.